 This Step focus on the activity of planning your next immediate year for either one child or all of them.
 It is the time to plan or schedule your year/quarter/weeks so that your child can realistically finish the curriculum at some point in the future.
 A schedule is the very simple handy tool of knowing what to do when.
 And there are so many planners available that you can even pick and choose the one you like most.
 But still remember that even a schedule must work for you not against you and the schedule should help you maintain peace in the home not create stress for not finishing.
 And of course the most important action in this step is the actual execution or DOING of the plan!

 Planning is the overall term for planning your days/weeks/quarters time in order to be able to manage it better.
 Do not try and schedule for longer than a year.
 A schedule lays out who will do what, when.
 This will help you and your children to have a good idea of what is expected of them to do.
 It may include chores, lessons, extramural activities, but for the purpose of this page we will focus on scheduling of their ‘schoolwork’ i.e. to fit the curriculum to work.

 In books about homeschooling you will find samples of planners of a wide variety – from planning your year, to dayplanners to meal planners etc. You will find that different people use different planners, and not everyone may work for you !
 But take heart – you can learn from anyone.
 Have a look around and experiment, try one and see what will work for you.

 b.
-How long is a term or a quarter ? and how many terms make a year?
+How long is a term or a quarter for you ? and how many terms make a year for you?

 c.
 How many weeks are in a term or a quarter ? (public schools have about 11 weeks per school quarter)